nhenderson22/pyDB/README.md

 # pyDB
-A relational database written in python for fun
+A documentdatabase written in python for fun